 $682.5 annual licensing fee (half of annual fee per F.S.
 561.32(3)(a))

 Please note that we generally advise investors who will not be operating the license to designate the license as package sales only.
-This will save $682.50 through the first full year of licensure, which is reflected herein.
+This will save $682.50 through the first full year of licensure.

 Due upon sale/transfer: $27,300